Beeler - Chair, Beck, Bruggeman, Cullers, LoJacono, Schiding, Smith and Trout

 The Department of Kinesiology assigns academic advisors to candidates following admission to the University.
 Those without an assigned Kinesiology advisor, but who have declared a major in the Kinesiology Department, should contact the Department Chair or administrative assistant for an advisor.
 Academic advising is a collaborative relationship between the student and academic advisor.
 The academic advisor facilitates and outlines the steps for achievement of the students’ personal, academic and career goals and encourages student access to a variety of resources and services available on the MSSU campus.
 The advisor/student partnership requires participation and involvement of both the advisor and the student; however, meeting the degree requirements is ultimately the responsibility of the student.

 Students who desire certification as a teacher of physical education will become qualified at both the elementary and secondary level (K-12).
-Physical Education K-12 majors should refer to Missouri Southern’s Teacher Education program. .
+Physical Education K-12 majors should refer to Missouri Southern’s Teacher Education program.
 In order to graduate from the Teacher Education Program, the candidate must successfully complete the exit requirements, in addition to all other academic requirements of the University.
-The candidate must pass the Missouri Content Assessment Exam (MoCA) in K-12 physical education, maintain a cumulative GPA of 2.75 or higher and a cumulative GPA of 3.0 or higher in the teaching specialty area and in DESE approved coursework.
+The candidate must also pass the Missouri Content Assessment Exam (MoCA) in K-12 physical education, maintain a 2.75 or above cumulative GPA, earn a 3.0 or above professional education GPA, and earn a 3.0 or above content area GPA.
 Additional department/content requirements may apply.

 All Teacher Education programs have been approved by the Missouri Department of Elementary and Secondary Education (DESE) and accredited by the Council for the Accreditation of Educator Preparation (CAEP).